CGurity/SDA/en/_activities/0203-Acceptable-use-policy-for-accounts-and-passwords.md

       <td> Software that allows you to store previously designed passwords and recover them when needed.
 Generally they allow generating passwords with much greater length and complexity since it is not necessary to remember them at the moment of their use.</td>
     </tr>
     <tr>
-      <td>Authentication in 2 factors or authentication in 2 steps</td>
+      <td>Two-factor authentication (2FA) or two-step authentication</td>
-      <td>Authentication technique based on request to enter a service in addition to a password, another element related to something that the user physically possesses, such as a cell phone, a physical token, a card with codes, etc.</td>
+      <td>Authentication technique that requires, in addition to a password, a second element related to something the user physically possesses, such as a mobile phone, a hardware token, a code card, etc.</td>
     </tr>

   </tbody>